crodier/software-blog/_posts/2025-03-27-good-intentions.md

 engineer, needs to be the most valued and triumphed, but it is actively discouraged "he is not nice."

-As a parent, friend (and lover), of course I value kindness and sensitivity.
+As a parent, friend (and lover!), of course I value kindness and sensitivity.
 But not in engineering conversations.